 Sharjah: Up to the 1970s very much the cultural centre of the UAE.
 To this day Sharjah still packs a powerful punch when it comes to Islamic art and literature.
 The emirate borders Dubai and often unfairly is seen as its cheaper alternative.
 Rents are considerably lower.
 It is also dry.

 The other emirates of the UAE are less expat centred, and more focused on serving the indigenous Emirati community.
 These emirates are Ajman, Fujairah, Ras al Kaimah (currently a focus of federal investment and a tourism push) and Umm al-Quwain.
 That said strides are being made across all of the emirates of the UAE to catch up and balance development through infrastructure, free trade zones, commercial incentives and inducements.

 Ras Al Khaimah in particular is in the process of ramping up provision of education within the emirate, in recognition that its ambitious economic growth plans need to be fueled by a strong supporting infrastructure - and that includes private schools.
 Ras Al Khaimah Economic Zone (Rakez) will house around 13,000 companies.

-The best way to truly understand the UAE is of course to come and visit it.
+The best, probably only way to truly understand the UAE is of course to come and visit it.
 Keep an open mind and if you give it enough time you'll learn to love it.
 Do not listen to those that say the country has no culture.
 It does - you just cannot define that by the number of theatres or books published.
 In terms of the characteristics of its people, the customs and the cuisines the UAE offers a unique experience that is in many ways truly extraordinary.